|

 BeginEdit and EndEdit

-events are temporarily suspended allowing the user to make multiple changes to
+are temporarily suspended allowing the user to make multiple changes to more than one

-suspend the validation of the row values until the user attempts to commit the
+of the row values until the user attempts to commit the values.

-data-bound control; the EndEdit method is called implicitly when you invoke
+value of a data-bound control; the EndEdit method is called implicitly when you

-the DataTable object's AcceptChanges method.
-While in this edit mode, the DataRow
+invoke the DataTable object's AcceptChanges method.
+While in this edit mode, the

 Example

-and a UniqueConstraint.
-A RowChanged event handler is also added to monitor when the
+DataRow objects, and a UniqueConstraint.
+A RowChanged event handler is also added to

-row's value is changing.
-After invoking BeginEdit on the existing rows, the
+monitor when the row's value is changing.
+After invoking BeginEdit on the existing rows,

 are printed.
 The BeginEdit is again invoked to set two rows to the same value.
 When